What is it?

 How can I avoid it?

-Avoidance requires reading labels, package inserts, Material Safety Data Sheets (MSDS), and on occasion, direct communication with the manufacturer.
+Avoidance requires reading labels, package inserts, Safety Data Sheets (SDS), and on occasion, direct communication with the manufacturer.
 Polypropylene and polyethylene gloves provide protection.
-Nylon, vinyl and rubber gloves are unsatisfactory.
+Nylon, vinyl, and rubber gloves are unsatisfactory.
 This substance may cause airborne contact dermatitis.

 - Household adhesives